McLaren Applied: Motorsport

+Automotive

+McLaren Applied is a longstanding supplier of automotive grade components.
+It has specialised in vehicle electrification, particularly inverters.
+The current fifth generation product, known as IPG5, is based on an 800v Silicon Carbide architecture offering significantly improved efficiency, performance and control fidelity.
+The product has gained global recognition and secured orders with several car-makers.

+Communication technology

+This McLaren Applied business delivers the most stable connectivity for dynamic environments, including public transport and mining, and industries far beyond, through the first-ever 5G edge computing antenna in addition to F1-derived software.
+It recently launched the Halo300 antenna range.

+Electric scooters

+In August 2023, Lavoie, McLaren Applied's electric scooter unit, purchased Dutch e-bike manufacturer VanMoof.

+Former business activities

+McLaren Applied has a history of undertaking pioneering technical projects, often quite different to today's more focussed business.
+Here are some examples.

 In 2010, McLaren Applied developed systems that supported Team GB's 2012 London Olympics medal bids in rowing, sailing and cycling.

 McLaren Applied worked with Specialized Bicycle Components to produce the Specialized S-Works+McLaren Venge racing bike, as ridden by Mark Cavendish.

 GlaxoSmithKline (GSK) worked with McLaren Applied on developing drugs, vaccines and medication.
-McLaren Applied also helps develop some household brands of GSK including Aquafresh, Horlicks, Sensodyne, NiQuitin and more.
+McLaren Applied also helped develop some household brands of GSK including Aquafresh, Horlicks, Sensodyne, NiQuitin and more.
 McLaren Applied enabled GSK's toothpaste production line at Maidenhead to cut the time it takes to change over one toothpaste brand or flavour to another from 39 minutes to 15 minutes, resulting in the factory becoming more productive to the tune of 6.7 million tubes of toothpaste a year.

-Energy

-McLaren Applied handles electronics and data for the Ekofisk drilling plant in the North Sea.
-The McLaren Applied ENERGY website states: "McLaren Applied has taken its knowledge of analysing large data sets and applied it to drilling.
+McLaren Applied handled electronics and data for the Ekofisk drilling plant in the North Sea.
+The McLaren Applied ENERGY website stated: "McLaren Applied has taken its knowledge of analysing large data sets and applied it to drilling.
 Using real time data direct from the drilling head, the computer models developed by McLaren Applied constantly updates and provides insight that helps guide operational decision making on a day-to-day basis."

-McLaren Applied also works with Wind Turbines companies and data centre companies.
-More well known, McLaren Applied works with IO on the design of their data centres and cooling systems for IO.
+McLaren Applied also worked with Wind Turbines companies and data centre companies.
+McLaren Applied also worked with IO on the design of their data centres and cooling systems for IO.

-Electronics

-The company has won multiple Queen's Awards for Enterprise for innovation and international trade.
-McLaren Applied have supplied the single electronic control unit used in all Formula One cars since 2008, and also supply software, sensors and other components to Formula One teams.
-MES also supply the powertrain control system used in McLaren's Formula One race cars.